Find a module for your robot

 Add a local modular resource

-Once you have added a local module to your robot, you can add any number of the resources provided by that module to your robot by adding new components or services that use your modular resource’s model.
+Once you have added a local module to your machine, you can add any number of the resources provided by that module to your machine by adding new components or services that use your modular resource’s model.

 The following properties are available for modular resources: